KensoDev/bashir/README.md

 ## Project status

 Project is actively developed and being worked on.
 If you have comments/suggestions please feel free to let me know

+## Credits

+* [@kayteh](https://github.com/kayteh) - Pairing and solving the env vars and args merging nicely into a single command and debugging the docker run command.